MorphoCloud/MorphoDepotDocs/Segmenter.md

 ## Prerequsites
 * A github account for this work.  *Note: you may want a dedicated account just for your segmentation projects if you are concerned about using your personal github credentials on a cloud machine*
-* Familiarity with 3D Slicer's segmenttion tools (See, for example, the [SlicerMorph tutorials](https://github.com/SlicerMorph/Tutorials/blob/main/Segmentation/README.md) and the Slicer documentation at [Slicer.org](https://slicer.org)
+* Familiarity with 3D Slicer's segmentation tools (See, for example, the [SlicerMorph tutorials](https://github.com/SlicerMorph/Tutorials/blob/main/Segmentation/README.md) and the Slicer documentation at [Slicer.org](https://slicer.org)
 * Some basic familiarity with git and github (as [described here](https://github.com/SlicerMorph/Tutorials/tree/main/git-and-github), although you cam mostly accomplish what you need via the web interface).

 ## Install `gh`